KevinTopollaj/MasterGit/README.md

 `git add [filename]`

-> 6. Commit the changes to the Remote Repository by adding a message :
+> 6. Commit the changes to the remote repository by adding a message :

 `git commit -m "[yourMessage]"`

 > 7. To see your commit :

 `git log`

+> 8. Create a repository in GitHub and get the https url to add the local changes to the remote repository :

+`git remote add origin [yourHttpsUrl]`

+> 9. Check if the remote repository is created :

+`git remote -vv`

+> 10. Move the repository content from your local computer to the remote repository, use ( -u | --set-upstream ) to ensure that the local branch will track the remote master branch  :

+`git push -u origin main`

 > You can see your local Git configurations using :